tmarrs/json-at-work-examples/appendix-a/README.md

 rm -rf $USER/.npm
 ```

-#### Uninstalling Node.js on Windows
-Credit for the Windows uninstall instructions goes to [Team Treehouse](http://blog.teamtreehouse.com/install-node-js-npm-windows).
-Here are the steps:
-* Open the Windows Control Panel.
-* Choose “Programs and Features”.
-* Click “Uninstall a program”.
-* Select Node.js, and click the Uninstall link.

 #### Uninstalling Node.js on Linux
 Credit for the Linux uninstall instructions goes to [Stack Overflow](http://stackoverflow.com/questions/5650169/uninstall-node-js-using-linux-command-line) and [GitHub](https://github.com/joyent/node/issues/4058).
 Do the following: